 Understanding and analyzing life in the post-Roe landscape; building an archive

 Drs.
 Gray and Swartz note that it is essential to document the medical, ethical and political conditions of the moment from their perspectives.
-The goal of the archive that will be built is to produce qualitative data that will inform health care policy, law and media coverage going forward in the post-Roe era.
-This will be done by compiling oral histories, gathering and organizing archival research, documenting media coverage and conducting interviews.
-Students will create an audio and documentary archive chronicling the work of the Duke Ob/Gyn Family Planning team.
-This will include short audio and video narratives of team members.
+The goal of the archive is to produce qualitative data that will inform health care policy, law and media coverage going forward in the post-Roe era by compiling oral histories, gathering and organizing archival research, documenting media coverage and conducting interviews.
+Students will work to create an audio and documentary archive chronicling the work of the Duke Ob/Gyn Family Planning team, including short audio and video narratives of team members.

-The project team also had representation at the Fortin Foundation Bass Connections Showcase in April 2024.
+- The project team had representation at the Fortin Foundation Bass Connections Showcase in April 2024.